NethermindEth/Forta-Agents/PancakeSwap-Bots/Large-LP-Deposit-Withdrawal/README.md

     - `token1`: The address of token1
     - `amount0`: The withdrawn amount of token0
     - `amount1`: The withdrawn amount of token1
-    - `totalSupply`: The total supply of the pool before the deposit transaction at the preceeding block
+    - `totalSupply`: The total supply of the pool before the withdrawal transaction at the preceeding block

 ## Test Data